igtricia/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 go run main.go
 ```
+!!! note "What's the key difference"
     The key difference between go run and go build is that go run compiles and immediately executes the code, while go build only compiles the code and creates an executable file in the current directory that you can run separately later as shown above.

 Alright-Congratulations!
 You have successfully setup your own Go development environment and written a program!
 Give yourself a pat on the back- and go out for a drink.